How Social Media Algorithms Push Harmful Content

 Doomscrolling: The Algorithmic Rabbit Hole

 Doomscrolling — the compulsive consumption of negative news and content — is partly a human tendency and partly an algorithmic creation.
-When you engage with negative content, the algorithm interprets this as a preference and serves more of it, creating a feedback loop that can significantly worsen anxiety and depression.
+When you engage with negative content, the algorithm interprets this as a preference.
+It then serves more of the same.
+This creates a feedback loop.
+Over time, the loop can significantly worsen anxiety and depression.

 Facebook social media platform interface